gleim/DAO-Sandbox/README.md

 ## What is it?
-A Standard DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.
+A Customized DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.

-Feel free to reuse to create your own Decentralized Autonomous Organization using this framework.

 **Reference:** *"Decentralized autonomous organization to automate governance" -* [White Paper](https://download.slock.it/public/DAO/WhitePaper.pdf) - [Primer](https://blog.slock.it/a-primer-to-the-decentralized-autonomous-organization-dao-69fb125bd3cd)